gael-damour/php-oriented-object-learning/Basics/05-PhpDocs/README.md

-04 - PhpDocs
+05 - PhpDocs
 ===============================

-Example to generate input form with name and value.
+Allows to add documentation for IDE autocompletion and documentation generators.
+For that, we add comments with a specific format.

 <- [Preview chapter - Example](https://github.com/gael-damour/php-oriented-object-learning/tree/master/Basics/04-Example)